-Ryan Murphy Redecorates His Laguna Beach House: ‘I Figure It’s Either Furniture or Cocaine’
+Ryan Murphy Laguna Beach Home Tour

 “Moving trucks would show up, old furniture and art would be carted off to storage or sold, and a new vision would be carefully placed, scrutinized, and curated with feverish enthusiasm,” writes Murphy of the exhaustive and exhilarating process, in a self-penned feature.
 “Then I would start thinking about doing it again.”

-After he married photographer David Miller and adopted son Logan in 2012 (their second son Ford was born via surrogate in 2014), the renovation became a family affair.
+After he married photographer David Miller and they had their sons, Logan and Ford (both born via surrogate in 2012 and 2014 respectively), the renovation became a family affair.
 Murphy brought the original architect on to help combine the house with another property next door, had a landscape designer rebuild the “nightmare of a garden,” and worked with decorator Cliff Fong, who he collaborated with on his Beverly Hills home (previously Diane Keaton’s house), to perfect the decor.

-RELATED: JoJo Fletcher and Jordan Rodgers Invite PEOPLE Inside Their New Dallas Home

 Murphy also reveals in the feature that his proclivity for quick-change decorating started early.
 He transformed his childhood bedroom in Indiana into a Studio 54-inspired lair, then, a year later, a tribute to Alfred Hitchcock.
 “Design has always been a passion of mine, a place to pour anxiety and joy in equal measure.
 I’m a bit of an addictive personality, to the point where, when my business manager complained of my Laguna hobby, I replied, ‘I figure it’s either furniture or cocaine.'”